Contains the active ingredient lansoprazole

 If it is almost time to take your next dose, skip the dose you missed and take your next dose when you are meant to.

-Otherwise, take it as soon as you remember, and t
+Otherwise, take it as soon as you remember, and then go b

 ack to taking your medicine as you would normally.